 The Horn of Plenty and the Grail

 he Grail is variously described as a cup or deep dish.
 In the earlier Grail romances, the word graal is not explained, perhaps because the readers could be expected to be familiar with the word.
-Less than fifty years before Chrétien wrote his poem, the monk Helinand defined the similar word gradale as meaning scutella lata et aliquantulum profunda, a wide and slightly deep dish.
+Some years after Chrétien wrote his poem (but not earlier than 1211) the monk Hélinand of Froidmont defined the similar word gradale as meaning scutella lata et aliquantulum profunda, a wide and slightly deep dish.
 Only later, in Robert de Boron's Joseph d'Arimathie, was the Grail identified with a cup or chalice.

 ne of the characteristic properties of the Grail is the provision of food and drink.
 According to Manessier's Continuation, as the Grail procession passes through the hall, the tables are filled on every side with the most delectable dishes.
 Although Wolfram's Grail is a stone rather than a dish or cup, it too has this property: whatever one stretched one's hand out for in the presence of the Grail, it was waiting, one found it all ready and to hand - dishes warm, dishes cold, newfangled dishes and old favourites, the meat of beasts both tame and wild ...
 Clearly the Grail is related to the horn of plenty or ambrosial cup found in various mythologies — such as the Horn of Brân, one of the Thirteen Treasures of Britain — although it never appears in any of the romances as a horn.

 Above: the procession seen by Sir Gawain at the Grail Castle, in one of its many variants, with the grail (depicted as a ciborium), the bleeding lance and a sword (on the bier).